Thirlan/ThirlanStellarisMPBalance/patch_logs.md

+# 2021/01/31

+## Min-Max tweaks

+### Changes
+ * Negotiate with crime lord: will behave like Stefan's balance mod.
+Periodic check to see if crime is above 0.
+Otherwise it will cancel it.

+### Nerfs
+ * Droids Tech: Tech cost 6000 from 8000
+ * Habitats: 1750 alloys from 1500 alloys

 # 2021/01/25

 Revisited the +X to leadership skills:
  * Max unmodified leadership is 4 from 5
- * Leadership cap of 10 has been removed
+ * Leadership cap is now 15 from 10
- * Enhanced Memory: +3 leadership cap from +2 instead of +10% Leader experience gain

-The combination of reducing max unmodified levels and increasing the leadership stats makes the traits more attractive.
+ Reducing the starting leadership cap and increasing the max cap increases the value of the leadership traits and venerable trait.

 Revisited the +X starbase civics:
- * Max unmodified starbases is reduced by 2
+ * Base unmodified starbases max cap is reduced to 2 from 3
+ * Starbase capacity system multiplier reduced to 0.08 from 0.10 (So for every 100 systems you will get +8 starbases instead of +10)
- * Trading Posts: +5 starbases from +4 and +1% energy credits removed
+ * Trading Posts: reverted back to normal

- The combination of reducing the number of available stations at game start and increasing the starbase civic bonuses makes the civics more attractive.
+ Reducing the number of available stations increases the value of the starbase civics, techs and ascension perks.

 # 2021/01/22

 The lastest addition to the patch is an anti-rush mechanic.
-At game start, every human played empire gets a temporary 10 year bonus:
+At game start, every human played empire gets a temporary 15 year bonus:

- * Starbase damage +25%
+ * Starbase damage +33%
- * Starbase upgrade cost -25%
+ * Starbase upgrade cost -33%
- * Defense platform build cost -25%
+ * Defense platform build cost -33%

 The purpose of this change is to:
 a) Encourage players to eliminate AIs first